sigma-engine/sigma-core/README.md

-# Sigma Engine
+# Sigma Core
-Sigma Engine is a graphics engine written in C++17 using OpenGL 4.6.
+Sigma Core is a graphics engine written in C++17 using OpenGL 4.6.
 The primary purpose of this project is to be a platform for learning new real-time graphical techniques.
 ## Features
 ### Deferred Rendering
 ![Alt text](screenshots/gbuffer.png?raw=true "Geometry Buffer")